 While my pursuit of words allows me my living, it also affords me the chance to play with them in a more literary fashion.
-I have a Master of Fine Arts in Creative Writing–Fiction from the Northwest Institute of Literary Arts.
-My debut novel, NOT A SELF-HELP BOOK: THE MISADVENTURES OF MARTY WU, is forthcoming May 2016, from Shade Mountain Press.
+I have a Master of Fine Arts in Creative Writing–Fiction.
+My debut novel, NOT A SELF-HELP BOOK: THE MISADVENTURES OF MARTY WU, was published in May 2016, from Shade Mountain Press.

 Here are a few choice literary contributions.

 Letters to Lee Child, the creator of the “Jack Reacher” series.
 He never writes back, but I get some things off my chest.

 Some choice words on garden-variety bigotry.
 Really, it’s not their fault.